-Katy Perry’s “Hummingbird Heartbeat” is a sultry and sensual ode to new love.
+Katy Perry’s “Hummingbird Heartbeat” is a sultry and butterfly-inducing song about new love.
 The lyrics are playful and passionate, hinting at the electric connection that the singer shares with her partner.

 22. “Eagle” By ABBA

-23. “Birds Dont Sing” By TV Girl
+23. “Birds Don’t Sing” By TV Girl

 This provides the listener with an interesting experience as they are drawn in by the music but then brought back to reality by the lyrics.

 24. “Songbird” By Jesse Colin Young

-The songbird in Jesse Colin Young’s song “Songbird” is a metaphor for the music itself.
-The songbird represents the beauty and magic of music, and its ability to carry us away to other worlds.
+This folk-rock tune represents the beauty and magic of music, and its ability to carry us away to other worlds.

 25. “Hummingbird” By Seals and Crofts

 Opening this song with a soft and gentle classical guitar melody combined with harmonizing vocals sets the stage for the rest of the song.
 The instrumentation then builds to a more upbeat rhythm as the lyrics start to tell a story.